 - Pforzheimer Student Fellowship, Radcliffe College, 1994-1995

-- Diversifying Power: Why We Need Antiracist, Feminist Leadership on Climate and Energy (Island Press, 2020)
+- Stephens, JC.
+2020.
+Diversifying Power: Why We Need Antiracist, Feminist Leadership on Climate and Energy.
+Island Press.

 - Stephens, JC, EJ Wilson, TR Peterson.
 2015.
 Smart Grid (R)Evolution: Electric Power Struggles.
 Cambridge University Press.

 - Climate Change: An Encyclopedia of Science and History.
 2013.
 Editors: BC Black, DM Hassenzahl, JC Stephens, G Weisel, & N Gift.
 ABC-Clio Publishers.
 Santa Barbara, CA.

 - Stephens, JC.
 2022.
 “Beyond Climate Isolationism: A Necessary Shift for Climate Justice.”
 Current Climate Change Reports.
 10.1007/s40641-022-00186-6